Inverted Row: Video Tutorial & Exercise Guide

 • Step 2: Extend your legs straight out in front of you, keeping your body in a straight line from head to heels.
 Your heels should be resting on the floor, and your core should be tight.

-• Step 3: Pull your chest up toward the bar by driving your elbows back and squeezing your shoulder blades together.
+• Step 3: Pull your chest up toward the bar by driving your elbows back and squeezing your shoulder blades togClaude.
 Keep your body rigid and avoid sagging your hips.

 • Step 4: Pause briefly at the top when your chest reaches the bar, then lower yourself slowly back to the starting position with arms fully extended.